-The purpose of this guideline is to set out the Auckland DHB specific expectations for patient whānau visitors accessing our premises.
+The purpose of this guideline is to set out Te Toka Tumai (Auckland DHB) specific expectations for patient whānau visitors accessing our premises.
 It serves to protect patients, whānau, staff, and the public through limiting visitors to all patients in our hospitals and outpatient locations.